dotnetcadet/assimalign-js-packages/src/msal-capacitor-plugin/README.md

 ## v2.0.0 Breaking Changes
 - API Changes: All original APIs from v1 will be removed besides login(), and logout().
 However, the parameters have changed.
-- Cross-Platform Return Types: return types should be the same as
+- Cross-Platform Return Types: return types should be the same as the msal packages for iOS and Web